ammnt/DeadEnd/README.md

 You can use it any way you want.
 The file will be updated regularly🚀 You can also use my public DNS-over-HTTPS server with this filter:<br>
 <code>https://dns.msftcnsi.com/dns-query/fbd15f6c</code></p>
-or:</p>
-<code>sdns://AgEAAAAAAAAADTEwNC4yMS44OC4xNDYAEGRucy5tc2Z0Y25zaS5jb20TL2Rucy1xdWVyeS9mYmQxNWY2Yw</code>

 # Note:

-This filter is optimized for use <b>ONLY</b> in AdGuard Home🛡Feel free to <a href="https://github.com/ammnt/DeadEnd/issues/new">contact me</a> with false positive blocks and more domains which need to be blocked🙋
+This filter is optimized for use <b>ONLY</b> in AdGuard Home🛡️Feel free to <a href="https://github.com/ammnt/DeadEnd/issues/new">contact me</a> with false positive blocks and more domains which need to be blocked🙋